beauwilliams/beauwilliams/README.md

 <br />

 - 🙈 Leading the Google Developer Student Club at Macquarie University [site](https://dscmq.dev)
-- 🌱 Enjoys writing nvim plugins and other neat tools focussed on helping developers be more productive
+- 🌱 Enjoys writing nvim plugins and other neat tools focussed on helping developers be more productive on the side
 - 😍 Passionate about vim, text editors and how we interface with our code
 - 👯 Looking to collaborate on [Vimage: The Automated Neovim Dev Env](https://github.com/beauwilliams/vimage) && [statusline.lua](https://github.com/beauwilliams/statusline.lua) && [focus.nvim](https://github.com/beauwilliams/focus.nvim) && [fzf-scratch](https://github.com/beauwilliams/fzf-scratch)
 - 💬 Ask me about anything [here](https://github.com/beauwilliams/beauwilliams/issues)